 May contain errors — check source documents for definitive information.

-The bill would place a duty on the Secretary of State to ensure unpaid carers are offered respite breaks and to set out how those breaks should work.
-It also requires the government to publish guidance on respite breaks (including funding) and to provide support for carers, including after the person they care for is discharged from hospital or another medical setting.
-The aim is to improve practical support and relief for unpaid carers across the country.
+The bill would place a duty on the Secretary of State to ensure unpaid carers can access respite breaks and to set out how those breaks should work.
+It also requires government guidance on respite breaks, including funding, and creates support for carers after the cared-for person leaves hospital or another medical setting.

 Generated 21 February 2026